reidstidolph/128t-wireguard/README.md

 ### Installation on the 128T host

-Wireguard offers a RPM package for CentOS, however it has a dependency conflict with 128T (`elfutils`).
+Wireguard offers a RPM package for CentOS, and you can attempt to install it using instructions here: https://www.wireguard.com/install/.

+However you may run into a dependency conflict with 128T (`elfutils`).
 You can easily compile it from source using some slight modifications of this procedure: https://www.wireguard.com/compilation/

 #### 1- Install build dependencies
 ```